 Goal 1.
-Practice beginning-level evidence-based generalist social work with individuals, families, other groups, organizations, and communities through the use of professional knowledge, skills, principles, values, and ethics.
+Practice beginning-level evidence-based generalist social work with individuals, families, other groups, organizations, and communities through the use of professional knowledge, skills, values and ethics, as well as cognitive and affective processes.

 Goal 2.
-Practice utilizing policy to inform and transform interventions targeting human rights and social and economic justice, particularly with oppressed and vulnerable populations.
+Utilize policy to inform and transform interventions targeting human rights and social and economic justice, particularly with oppressed and vulnerable populations.

 Goal 3.
-Integrate knowledge of human behavior and the social environment to view diversity and difference as strengths and resources and effectively use these to respond to the changing context of practice settings.
+Integrate knowledge of human behavior and the social environment to view diversity and difference as strengths and resources and effectively use these to respond to the impact of context on professional practice.

 Goal 4.
-Identify as a social worker whose professional judgment is based on critical thinking and communicated through professional use of self.
+Identify as a social worker whose professional judgment is informed by critical thinking and self-awareness and communicated through the professional use of self.

 The course content also is appropriate to the preparation of students for admission to graduate schools of social work offering advanced professional education.